antithesishq/antithesis-sdk-rust/README.md

 ### Notes

-To disable assertions use this feature flag for cargo builds:
+To disable assertions disable `default-features` for this crate.

-    -F no-antithesis-sdk

 When assertions are disabled, the `condition` and `detail` arguments specified for assertions will be evaluated, but no assertions will be emitted, or otherwise processed.

-In this case (using feature flag `no-antithesis-sdk`), the assert macros will expand to nothing (other than the evaluation of `condition` and `details`)
+In this case, the assert macros will expand to nothing (other than the evaluation of `condition` and `details`).